For More Information

 If you are currently receiving need-based financial assistance from Brandeis University and wish to receive assistance for the next academic year, you must reapply for financial aid.

 The reapplication process begins in the spring semester.
-In early January, the Office of Student Financial Services will send a letter detailing the documents required for financial aid renewal via e-mail to all students who are currently receiving any form of need-based assistance.
+During the Winter intersession, the Office of Student Financial Services will send an email detailing the documents required for financial aid renewal via e-mail to all students who are currently receiving any form of need-based assistance.

 If you decide to study abroad, it is your responsibility to see that these forms are filed on time.
 Visit Study Abroad for further information.